uadmin/uadmin/docs/coverage.rst

 In `Part 12`_, we will discuss about fetching the records in the API and migrating the data from API to HTML that will display the records using Go template.

+In `Part 13`_, we will talk about generating a self-signed SSL certificate using the openssl command and implementing two factor authentication (2FA).

+In `Part 14`_, we will discuss about password reset, hash salt, and database encryption.

-In `Part 13`_, we will talk about customizing your dashboard and publishing your application for the world to see.
+In `Part 15`_, we will talk about customizing your dashboard and publishing your application for the world to see.

 .. _Part 1: https://uadmin.readthedocs.io/en/latest/tutorial/part1.html
 .. _Part 2: https://uadmin.readthedocs.io/en/latest/tutorial/part2.html